Hans Klaar's first boat, A lateen rigged Wharram catamaran ketch

 Explaining the discrepency is not easy, it may well be that the newer Ontong Java was built with thinner planking than the first build which used 45mm thick planks, however I have my doubts.
 It may also be that Hans weight is an estimate, whereas the weight from Mareva is more accurate from the scales of the boat lift in New Zealand.
 I have been in contact with John Caprani, who helped with the 2012 build of the second Ontong Java.
 His recollection that planking thickness was similar to the 45mm thick planks of the first boat.
 Now the second boat is a tiny bit larger than the first, hence I suspect weights to be very similar.
 Thus I suspect the weight to be close to 10 tonnes, the 7 tonne estimate is just that, a rough estimate made without benefit of scales found in a boat lift

 This is difficult issue.
-I respect the sailing skills and boat building skills of Hans, yet there are some issues that need to be addressed.
-I have recieved emails from two separate people which were not complimentary about his character.
-Hans was convicted of a serious crime in South Africa and served jail time there.
-Is hard for me make a judgement about the character of someone I have not met.
-I have put this information up here for others to make their own judgement
+I respect the sailing skills and boat building skills of Hans, yet there is an issue I would like to address.
+Hans was convicted of a serious crime in South Africa, Hans denies the allegation.
+It is hard for me make a judgement about the character of someone I have not met, to be frank I dont know what is true.

 Much more information can be found at the atom voyages website LINK 1